huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Future work might specify DNS over HTTP/3 for one or all of the scenarios covered by the scope of this document.
-However, a lightweight direct mapping for DNS over QUIC can be regarded as a more natural fit for both the recursive to authoritative queries and zone transfers which rarely involve intermediaries.
+However, a lightweight direct mapping for DNS over QUIC can be regarded as a more natural fit for both the recursive to authoritative and zone transfer scenarios which rarely involve intermediaries.
 In these scenarios, the additional overhead of HTTP is not offset by, e.g., benefits of HTTP proxying and caching behavior.